floydspace/effect-presentations/scripts/effect-for-lambda.md

 - They enforce writing OOP code <!-- .element: class="fragment" data-fragment-index="1" -->
 - They are not portable and also a dependency <!-- .element: class="fragment" data-fragment-index="1" -->
 - They based on "reflect-metadata" and/or decorators <!-- .element: class="fragment" data-fragment-index="1" -->
+- They are not tree shakeable <!-- .element: class="fragment" data-fragment-index="1" -->
   </grid>

 ---